 There are times when problems arise due to inadequate performance of the student in the field placement.
 In the case of direct violations of the NASW Code of Ethics, Ohio licensing law, or the Defiance College Standards of Social Work Education, the agency field instructor should contact the field coordinator for consultation at the earliest possible convenience.
-Under normal circumstances, the student is to be promptly informed by the agency field instructor of any problem(s) generated by his/her actions or behavior.
+Under normal circumstances, the student is to be promptly informed by the agency field instructor of any problem(s) generated by the individual's actions or behavior.
 To remedy the situation the student should be given clear instructions on what improvement is expected and a time line for such improvement.
-If the problem is not resolved within this supervisory process, then the field coordinator should be contacted.
-The field coordinator will call a meeting between the student and field instructor to devise a general strategy to resolve or alleviate the problem.
+If the problem is not resolved within this supervisory process, then the field instructor to devise a general strategy to resolve or alleviate the problem.
 If the problem continues and is not resolved, or a more serious problem arises, then the student will be terminated from the placement.
 Depending on the nature of the concern the student may be placed in another agency at a later time, or may be asked to reapply to the program with acceptance before consideration for future placement.
-In the event of the latter, the student upon reapplication to the program will provide evidence of actions taken to prevent future problems within the field before consideration of re-acceptance to the program and field.
+In the event of the latter, the student upon re-application to the program will provide evidence of actions taken to prevent future problems within the field before consideration of re-acceptance to the program and field.
 At the time of dismissal, the field coordinator will complete the Reason for Removal Form.